rk1165/rk1165.github.io/content/notes/general/reddit.md

 - Bananas, Almonds, Raisins - potassium
 - Cucumbers, Zucchini, Pineapple, Melon - Water
 - Tomatoes, Watermelon.
 Strawberries, Broccoli - Antioxidants

+There hath been lost the art of reading deep,
+As minds grow dull and wit is lulled to sleep.
+For now we feast on fragments, swift and slight,
+Where reels and glimpses flash and fade from sight.
+On TikTok’s stage, like poor Yorick’s faint jest,
+We smile—and yet our thoughts find little rest.
+The scroll doth ever wind, yet leaves no trace,
+As Birnam Wood ne’er marches from its place.
+What once was pondered in a quiet nook
+Now dies upon the threshold of a look.
+No Prospero commands the storm of thought,
+For books lie closed, their wonders left unsought.
+Such dainty bites, though sweet upon the tongue,
+Make minds as thin as air, from depth unstrung.
+But O!
+Give leave to sit with ink and page—
+And feed the soul, like players on a stage.